leorrose/B7Fun/README.md

 ## Project Setup:

 ### Project Setup (Windows):
-1. make sure you have python on your computer (
+1. make sure you have python on your computer (if not install python 3.6.1 from here [Python download](https://www.python.org/downloads/windows/))
 2. Make sure Python is in path (if not
 3. Make sure pip is in path (if not
 1. Clone repository.